ibm-cloud-docs/BlockStorage/replication.md

 # Replicating {{site.data.keyword.blockstorageshort}} Volumes
 {: #replication}

-Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
+Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote [data centers](/docs/overview?topic=overview-locations#data-centers).
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.
 {: shortdesc}

 Replication keeps your data in sync in two different locations.
 If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate Block Volume](/docs/BlockStorage?topic=BlockStorage-duplicatevolume).